johanhelsing/matchbox/README.md

 p2p connections in web browsers to facilitate low-latency multiplayer games.

 **WARNING:** This project is still in its infancy, it will break repeatedly as I clean it up and move things around.
-It uses submodules pointing to feature branches that I will most likely delete at some point, so it might even have dangling refs, or I will force-push the main branch once things have settled.

 It is currently an all-in-one solution, it comes with: